eHarmony/vw-webservice/README.md

 On the box where you wish to run the web service, install Jettty 6.1.20.
 From your command line, do this:

 ~>wget http://dist.codehaus.org/jetty/jetty-6.1.20/jetty-6.1.20.zip ~>unzip jetty-6.1.20.zip

 In the folder where you executed the above commands, you should now have a "jetty-6.1.20" folder.

 Step 2:

-On your local machine, grab the code for the VW web service: git clone git@github.corp.eharmony.com:matching/vw-webservice.git In the folder where you executed the above, you should now see a "vw-webservice" folder.
+On your local machine, grab the code for the VW web service:

+git clone git@github.corp.eharmony.com:matching/vw-webservice.git

+In the folder where you executed the above, you should now see a "vw-webservice" folder.

 Step 3:

 On your local machine, navigate to the "vw-webservice" folder you set up from Step 2.
 Then create the WAR (Web Application Resource) package:

 ~>cd /path/to/vw-webservice
-/path/to/vw-webservice> mvn package
+~/path/to/vw-webservice> mvn package

-In the output, you should see see the location where the WAR (Web Application Resource) file has been created:
+In the maven output, you should see see the location where the WAR (Web Application Resource) file has been created:
 …
 …
 …